-Figure 9 shows the test classification accuracy of the compared methods as a function of the number of bins.
-The baseline PWL embedding with equidistant bins provides slightly but consistently worse accuracy compared to the other two methods learning the non-equidistant bins.
-The proposed method and the approach of (Pele et al., 2013) yield statistically similar results both in terms of the classification accuracy and the complexity of the embedding (number of bins).
-However, the proposed method relies solely on solving convex optimization problems unlike the method of (Pele et al., 2013) which involves highly non-convex clustering problem.
+Figure 10 shows the test classification accuracy of the compared methods as a function of the number of bins.
+The accuracy for the best choice of bins and the corresponding number of bins is summarized in Table 3.
+The baseline PWL embedding with equidistant bins provides slightly but consistently worse accuracy compared to the other two methods which learn the non-equidistant bins.
+The proposed method yields comparable or slightly better results than the approach of (Pele et al., 2013) both in terms of the classification accuracy and the complexity of the embedding (number of bins).
+However, the proposed method relies solely on solving convex optimization problems unlike the method of (Pele et al., 2013) which involves a highly non-convex clustering problem.